-

 Drowsiness, insomnia.

 Due to low toxicity, overdose is unlikely.
-Treatment is usually not required, symptoms disappear within a day.
-In the case of pronounced manifestations, supportive and symptomatic treatment should be administered.
+Treatment is generally not required; symptoms resolve spontaneously within 24 hours.
+In cases of severe symptoms, supportive and symptomatic treatment is administered.

 5. Pharmacological properties